ibm-cloud-docs/watsonxdata/known_issues.md

 Or set `hive.parquet.use-column-names=true` in catalog properties.
 For `ORC`, set `hive.orc.use-column-names=true` in catalog properties.

-## Issue with server/host, port information, and user data in exported file
-{: #known_issue23730}

-The server/host and port information are missing from the reg file and are not populated in the driver for the Power BI downloaded file.
-Additionally, the user information in the exported value does not match the value in the CData reg file.
-Also, the exported username of Cdata template does not include `ibmlhapikey_` prefix

-**Workaround:** Add the `ibmlhapikey_` prefix to the username in the CData reg file.

 ## Catalog information is not appearing in the Tableau Desktop
 {: #known_issue23615}